353words/json/README.md

 ![](layers.png)

 The second mistake is using the same data structure in different layers of your code.
-When you work with document oriented databases such as ElasticSearch, it's super convenient to get a request for a document, pluck it from the database and return it "as is".
+When you work with document oriented databases, such as ElasticSearch, It is super convenient to get a request for a document, pluck it from the database and return it "as is".
 However, you are tying the storage layer to the business layer to the API layer.
 Which means that if you make a change to the database schema, you have changed your API - not a recipe for happy users.